Perfect Tips Of Growing Rosemary In A Container

 Rosemary has a long history of culinary and fragrant usage and traditional herbal and Ayurvedic medical applications.

 The rosemary bush (Rosmarinus officinalis) is a Mediterranean and South American native.
-It belongs to the Lamiaceae family, including mint, oregano, lemon balm, and basil.
+It belongs to the Lamiaceae family, which also includes mint, oregano, lemon balm, and basil.

 1. Relieves Stress And Treats Inflammation